 Students may optionally elect to write a thesis after consulting on the timing and topic with their advisor.
 Before enrolling in the three-credit thesis writing course, LING 8999, students must submit a thesis proposal signed by two faculty members who have agreed to supervise the work.

 Before graduating with the M.A. in Linguistics, students must demonstrate reading competence in a language other than English.
-Normally, this language is French or German.
-Other languages may occasionally be substituted by petition to the Linguistics Committee.
+This language may be by exams offered each semester in French, German, Spanish, Italian, Portuguese or other languages.
+Students may also petition the Linguistics Committee for competence in languages not taught at UVA.

 Requirements for Admission

 B.A. degree or equivalent from an accredited university; and a writing sample (in English), preferably on a linguistics or language-related topic.
 The writing sample should be a sample course paper or other essay that shows your ability to frame a scholarly argument, discuss writings by others, and develop and support your view with appropriate instances.

 All international students are required to take the Test of English as a Foreign Language.
 (For more information about the TOEFL test, including minimum scores, please see https://graduate.as.virginia.edu/requirements.)

 Students normally enter the program in the fall semester.
 Spring admission will be considered in exceptional cases only.
 Applications for the following fall are due on January 15 for regular applicants, and May 1 for M.A.
 Promotion applicants.

 For information about tuition, fees, and financial aid, please see https://graduate.as.virginia.edu.
 Prospective students applying to the Linguistics M.A. program may also be considered for a Teaching Assistantship.
 From time to time financial support is also available through the English as a Second Language program or through work-study.